mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/04-objects-arrays-and-tuples/index.md

 - The **names** of the properties that are (or may be) present
 - The **types** of those properties

-For example, if we had the concept of a `Car` like "2002 Toyota Corolla" with properties
+For example, if we had the concept of a `Car` like "2002 Toyota Corolla" with properties:

 - `make`: the manufacturer (in this case, "Toyota")
 - `model`: the particular product (in this case, "Corolla")
 - `year`: the "model year" of the product (in this case, 2002)

-We could create a JavaScript object to represent this information
+We could create a JavaScript object to represent this information:

 ```js
 {